PentheusLennuye/dotfiles/playbooks/README.md

 ## MacOS

+( Note on OpenCore Legacy Patcher here as Early 2015 cannot update and MacOS X 12 no longer supported )

 MacOS ansible _loves_ brew.
 However, "vintage" Macs (such as my early 2015 slabtop) are cast aside despite them being perfectly acceptable development machines.
 Ansible in this case will not use brew but other means.